Get me outta here!

 Boulder Brain Coral (Colpophyllia, natans) Living Sample Source

-8. Symmetrical Brain Coral
+Symmetrical Brain Coral

 HPIM1075

-Symmetrical Brain Coral (Diploria, strigosa) Fossil Skeleton
+Symmetrical Brain Coral (Diploria, strigosa) Skeleton

 Symmetrical Brain Coral (Diploria, strigosa) forms flat plates or massive hemispherical domes up to 2 meters, (6 feet) in diameters.
 Sometimes, they will show a very narrow groove along the tops of the walls, which have sloping or rounded sides.
 Valleys may run straight for considerable distances or be highly irregular in direction.
-They range in color from purplish brown to grey or green, often with the groove floors being a contrasting paler color.
-Diploria, strigosa is the most widespread of all the Diploria species, being more resistant to threats with the ability to thrive in muddy stretches of seabed where many other corals are not able to flourish.
+Living samples range in color from purplish brown to tan, grey or green, often with the groove floors being a contrasting paler color.

 Symmetrical Brain Coral (Diploria, strigosa) Source: http://reefguide.org/carib/pixhtml/symmetricalbrain2.html